X Close Icon

 Border to Coast Pensions Partnership Limited

-Modern Slavery Statement 2024
+Modern Slavery Statement 2025

-As both a business and as an investor, we recognise the importance of human rights issues globally, including modern slavery, and increased stakeholder scrutiny on the global financial system to manage capital in a way that supports sustainable and inclusive economies.
+Modern slavery is an umbrella term encompassing slavery, servitude, forced or compulsory labour, and human trafficking.
+As both a business and an investor, we recognise the importance of human rights issues globally, including modern slavery, and proactively seek to manage capital in a way that supports sustainable and inclusive economies.

 Policies relating to the management of modern human slavery

 We have a range of policies and procedures which underpin our commitment to ensure there is no modern slavery or human trafficking in our supply chains or in any other part of our business.
 These are regularly reviewed to ensure relevance, compliance and adherence with good practice.
-The policies include:
+The company policies include:

 • Procurement and outsourcing – how we manage suppliers and our supply chain